Café de Paris, London

-The Café de Paris was a London nightclub, located in the West End, beside Leicester Square on Coventry Street, Piccadilly.
-Opened in 1924, it became one of the leading theatre clubs in London.
-After being hit by a German bomb in 1941, when at least 34 people were killed and around 80 injured, it was closed until 1948.
+The Café de Paris was a nightclub in the West End of London, active from 1924–41 and 1948–2020.
+It was located on Coventry Street, which runs between Leicester Square and Piccadilly Circus.

+In the 1930s it became one of the leading theatre clubs in London.
+On March 8, 1941, during The Blitz bombing campaign of the Second World War, the club was hit by a German bomb.
+The explosion killed at least 34 people, injured at least 80, and caused extensive damage to the building.
+The club remained closed until 1948, when it reopened.

-In December 2020 the club closed down permanently due to the COVID-19 pandemic in the United Kingdom.
-At the end of 2022 it was announced that the venue would reopen in February 2023 under the new name Lío London.
+The club regained its popularity in the 1950s and operated successfully for decades.
+It closed permanently in December 2020, due to the economic effects of the COVID-19 pandemic in the United Kingdom.
+The venue was re-opened in February 2023 under a new name, Lío London.

 History

 Café de Paris first opened in 1924 and subsequently featured such performers as Dorothy Dandridge, Marlene Dietrich, Harry Gold, Harry Roy, Ken Snakehips Johnson and Maxine Cooper Gomberg.
 Louise Brooks made history when she worked there in December 1924, introducing the Charleston to London.

 Much of the early success of the Café de Paris was due to the visit of the then Prince of Wales who became a regular guest, often dining with notables from high society across Europe.
-Cole Porter was a regular, as was the Aga Khan.
+Cole Porter was a regular, as was Aga Khan III.

 Second World War

 On the outbreak of the Second World War, the venue lowered its entry prices.
-It became less socially exclusive and attracted a more mixed clientele, including many members of the armed forces on leave.
+It became less socially exclusive and attracted a more mixed clientele, including many officers from the armed forces on leave.